homuhe/prob-query-expander/README.md

 ## Input
-Input files in directory can be any kind of text file, either as raw text or in CoNLL format.
+Input files in corpus directory can be any kind of text file, either as raw text or in CoNLL format.

 ## Usage